r-fernandezz/r-fernandezz/README.md

  <div align="left">

-- :clipboard: I'm working on spatial ecology of tropical seabirds :bird: and bat :bat: with tracking data come from GLS or GPS tags deployed on several species
+- :clipboard: I'm working on spatial ecology of tropical seabirds :bird: and bat :bat: with tracking data come from GLS or GPS tags deployed on several species.
 - :mailbox: How to reach me: romain.fernandez@univ-reunion.fr </b>

 ## :computer: My R programs